 For information on the safe operation of portable home and standby generators click here.

-This means that Western Power is not currently aware of a network interruption at your location.
+This means that Western Power is not currently aware of a network outage at your location.
 If you are without power you may have tripped a safety switch in your power board/meter box.
-Alternatively you may have a power interruption that we are not aware of.
+Alternatively you may have a power outage that we are not aware of.
 Please call 13 13 51 to report your fault.

 This is the time we estimate that most customers in your suburb will get their power back on.